Dewa Sanzan Hiking and Itineraries

 In 2019, the bus to and from the 8th Station of Mt.
 Gassan and Mt.
 Haguro runs every day in July and August, and on selected dates in September (1st, 7th, 8th, 14th, 15th, 16th, 21st, 22nd, 23rd, 28th, 29th, basically weekends and public holidays on the 16th and 23rd).
 This bus costs ¥1,560 from the top of Mt.
 Haguro (Haguro Sancho on the timetable), but can also be caught from the Shukubo Village or the Zuishinmon gates at the base.
 It is an extra ¥1,180 to get back to Tsuruoka Station on this bus.
 Alternatively, the bus that runs straight from the 8th station of Mt.
 Gassan to Tsuruoka Station costs ¥2,060.

 The Dewa Sanzan are an amazing place for a hike.
 Not only will you join generations upon generations of pilgrims to the three sacred peaks, you can also be ‘reborn’.
-If you’re going to hike the Dewa Sanzan, keep in mind the climbing seasons, and the bus timetable, and make sure you prepare both mentally and physically.
+If you’re going to hike the Dewa Sanzan, we hope the information and itineraries provided help.
+Keep in mind the climbing seasons, and the bus timetable, and make sure you prepare both mentally and physically.
+Don’t hesitate to contact us about any questions either!
 Otherwise, we really hope you enjoy your time up in the mountains!

 Insider information and updates on